codio/site/source/docs/classes/plag/index.html.md

 If you want to include other reference code to include in the cross comparison, then you will need to create a dummy student account, add that dummy student to the class and upload the reference code as that student for that unit.

-Plagiarism detection is best used with programming project units rather than Codio authored tutorial projects.
-It will work in both cases but it is really designed to test general coding projects rather than lots of auto-graded assessments within a tutorial.
+Plagiarism detection is best used with programming project units rather than Codio authored projects.
+It will work in both cases but it is really designed to test general coding projects rather than lots of auto-graded assessments within a unit.

 Codio does not determine whether cheating has or has not taken place and leaves the decision making up to you.